Naresh2028/sql-server-learning/track-2-advanced-tsql-data-manipulation/Concepts/3-windows-function/3-lag-lead/lag-lead.md

 2. Complex Dependencies: If you need to look back based on a complex logic (like "the last row where Status was 'Paid'"), a Correlated Subquery or CROSS APPLY might be more appropriate.

 ## What Problem Does It Solve?
 It solves the "Inter-row Comparison" problem.
-Traditionally, to compare a row to the one before it, you had to perform a Self-JOIN, which is computationally expensive ($O(n^2)$ complexity in many cases) and hard to read.
+Traditionally, to compare a row to the one before it, you had to perform a Self-JOINs can be harder to read and may be less efficient than window functions, depending on data size, indexes, and execution plan. and hard to read.
 LAG/LEAD perform this in a single pass over the data ($O(n \log n)$ due to sorting).

 ## Common Misconceptions / Important Notes